Filip Panák

-Filip Panák (born 2 November 1995) is a professional Czech football centre back currently playing for AC Sparta Prague in the Czech First League.
+Filip Panák (born 2 November 1995) is a Czech professional footballer who plays as a centre-back for Czech First League club Sparta Prague.

+Life

+Filip Panák was born and raised in Příbor.

 Club career

-He made his senior league debut for Karviná on 2 August 2014 in their 1–1 Czech National Football League home draw against Most.
+Panák made his senior league debut for Karviná on 2 August 2014 in their 1–1 Czech National Football League home draw against Most.
 He scored his first league goal on 16 April 2016 in Karviná's 2–0 home win against Sokolov.
 After gaining promotion to the Czech First League with Karviná, Panák scored his first goal in the top flight after just 127 seconds of play.

 International career

 Panák made his debut for the Czech Under-21 national team on 5 June 2017 in a 5–0 friendly victory against Azerbaijan, scoring a goal.

 In November 2021 he was called up to the senior Czech Republic squad and was on the bench against Estonia.